 Slow The Flow

-Canadian PM Justin Trudeau declared a ban on single-use plastic items and also ensures that the government will take necessary steps to reduce plastic pollution.
-Furthermore, Peru’s Congress has also passed the law to discontinue the production of disposable plastic bags.
+Canadian PM Justin Trudeau declared a ban on single-use plastic items and also ensured that the government will take necessary steps to reduce plastic pollution.
+Furthermore, Peru’s Congress has also passed a law to discontinue the production of disposable plastic bags.
 Their goal is to replace plastic bags with reusable, biodegradable plastic which do not degrade into harmful contaminants.

 Major companies all around the globe are also focusing on tips to save the planet by cutting down the plastic waste they generate, but what about the plastic already residing in water bodies?
 Don’t worry!
 Next Wave to the rescue, it is a coalition of different companies, including Dell and Lonely Whale (an environmental group).

 They employ individuals living in seaside areas who gather disposed of plastic inside 30 miles of conduits to prevent it from advancing toward the ocean.
 Then the recovered plastic is delivered to manufacturers who reuse it, creating new plastic.

 Brands and reputed organizations can spread awareness regarding plastic pollution among the general public.
 Ocean plastic shoes designed by Adidas and Edible six-pack rings launched by Salt Water Brewery are prominent examples in this regard.
 These brands have concocted some good thoughts to clean up the sea and empower change.